 Whether researching for an assignment or personal curiosity the internet can be a very quick and rewarding fountain of information; it can also be a quagmire of personal opinions and misinformation.
-All information you gather from the internet should be given some scrutiny, printed materials like those collected in a library go through an evaluative and editorial process before they are published and collected in libraries.
+All information you gather from the internet should be given scrutiny, printed materials like those collected in a library usually go through an evaluative and editorial process before they are published and collected in libraries.
 The Internet has removed the restrictions and editorial process typical for print materials; anyone can publish on the web.

-When evaluating a website there are several things to take into consideration, one of the first things to look at is the URL including the domain suffix this can tell you several things about the website, the creator, the audience, the purpose and sometimes even the country of origin.
+When evaluating a website there are several things to take into consideration, one of the first things to look at is the URL including the domain suffix this can tell you several things about the website, the creator, the audience, the purpose, and sometimes even the country of origin.

 Is your website a S.T.A.A.R.?
 Can you tell if a web page is worth using or not?
 Look at the 5 points in the S.T.A.A.R. evaluation method to see how it stacks up.
 Give the website your own personal rating.
-The S.T.A.A.R. evaluation method was created by Laura Karas and the Librarians at University of South Carolina Upstate based on both the A.B.C. and the C.R.A.A.P. methods of evaluating websites.
+The S.T.A.A.R. evaluation method was created by Laura Karas and the Librarians at the University of South Carolina Upstate based on both the A.B.C. and the C.R.A.A.P. methods of evaluating websites.